-How to temper chocolate using the Anova Precision Cooker Nano and the sous vide method.
+How to temper chocolate using the sous vide method.
 A fool-proof method for tempering dark, milk, or white chocolate.
 No mess and no waste!

-As a Claire Saffitz stan, I learned that you can temper chocolate using a sous vide machine.
-(She would go to great lengths to not temper chocolate because it can be such a pain and messy, but once she learned how to do it this way, everything was tempered.)
+I friend recently told me you can temper chocolate using a sous vide machine.
+She would go to great lengths to not temper chocolate because it can be such a pain and messy, but once she learned how to do it this way, everything was tempered.
 It’s really brilliant if you think about it.
 You have complete control over the temperature and it’s really fool-proof.

 There is a sous vide restaurant around the corner that we go to all the time and the burger is my son’s absolute favorite.
 He was so excited that we could try to make a burger the same way at home.